Ustacky-dev/Pandas-Analytics-Project/README.md

 Coding lines are not too restictive, i.e packages are user-friendly and flexible.
 Users creativity shows that usage can be interesting.

-Some 'take-home' facts about the company XYZ include:
+A 'take-home' fact about the company XYZ include:
 Sales of Electronic and fashion accessories are almost at par.
 Sales across cities are very competitive with close matching records.

-Though quantities purchased for product lines generally are low, most customers prefer using Cash and Epay payment methods.